This post may contain affiliate links. Please read our disclosure policy.

 If you make this parmesan and garlic farfalle recipe or any of my other recipes, please let me know by leaving a comment!

 - 1 1/2 cups uncooked farfalle or other pasta of your choice

 - 1/2 cup dry white wine

 - 1/2 cup chicken broth

-- 2 tablespoons butter
+- 2 tbsp butter

-- 1/2 teaspoon dried basil
+- 1/2 tsp dried basil

-- 1/2 teaspoon dried parsley
+- 1/2 tsp dried parsley

 - Cook pasta according to package directions.

 - Add in 2 tablespoons butter, dry white wine, and chicken broth.
 Bring to a rolling boil, then reduce heat and add in dried basil and parsley.
 Simmer for 10-15 minutes, or until the sauce reduces down quite a bit.
 Stir frequently.